MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/project-tenets.md

 ## Centralized project authority

 MRTK3 is governed by a [steering committee](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/CHARTER.md).
 This committee is comprised of members from multiple companies with a vested interest in the success of MRTK.
-Decisions are made per the documented [governance](../GOVERNANCE.md).
+Decisions are made per the [Governance document](../GOVERNANCE.md).

 Being an open source project does not mean that everyone has the ability to approve or reject changes.
 The [maintainers group](../MAINTAINERS.md) has the responsibility for determining if a change is appropriate and meets the project guidelines and standards.
 This is not to imply that the MRTK3 project does not wish to receive code review feedback from non-maintainers, we openly encourage feedback and will take it under advisement when making approval decisions.

 ## Get community feedback on large decisions